princeton-logion/logion-app/docs/user-guide/install.md

 1. Click the "**⋯**" icon and select **Download** from the pop-up menu.
 This downloads the app .zip file.

-1. When the download finishes, go to your **Downloads** folder and double-click the Logion .zip file.
-This unzips the app into a new folder.
+1. When the download finishes, go to your **Downloads** folder and unzip the app into a new folder.

 1. Inside the resultant folder, double-click the Logion app to open Logion on your system.

-    - If running on Windows, you may receive saying "Windows Protected Your PC."
-Click **More info** and then click **Run anyway**.
+    - If running on Windows, you may encounter a pop-up that states "Windows Protected Your PC."
+Click **More info** and then **Run anyway**.

 If your institution restricts installations, you may need to contact your IT administrator to temporarily enable installation permissions on your device.